Is life insurance worth it?

 When looking into life insurance, you may encounter lots of new vocabulary.
 For instance, there are different types of policies, benefits and riders to make sense of, which can make comprehending your coverage options difficult.
 Because life insurance is an important financial purchase, you may want to consult a financial expert to help you fully understand what you are signing up for.

 Although term life insurance is typically the cheapest, if you do not pass away within the policy term, your policy expires with no payout to your beneficiary.
-Some companies offer the ability to renew your policy, although your new age and health status could affect the cost.
-Other companies offer the option to convert your term policy into a permanent policy prior to expiration.
+Many companies offer the ability to renew your policy, although renewable premiums are based on your current age and, therefore, will be more expensive than your initial fixed price.
+Many term policies also often include the option to convert your term policy into a permanent policy prior to expiration.

 You could also consider purchasing a return of premium rider, which means that if you don’t pass away during the policy term, you’ll get your premiums back when the policy expires.
 These policies are typically more expensive on a monthly or annual basis, though, so be sure to keep that in mind.